Advanced Diploma in Hospitality and Tourism Management Co-op

 The work placement will help you apply the theories you learn to practical business situations.
 We will help you secure your work placement by sending you for interviews.

-The aim of this module is to provide an understanding of the nature of hospitality and hospitality products from both local and international perspectives.
-It will ensure you acquire a holistic understanding of the hospitality, including the travel and hospitality industry, including the impacts of hospitality on destination economies, communities and fragile environments.
-You will be expected to take a critical perspective on the effects of hospitality on their own country, and how hospitality can have a strategic developmental function.
+The aim of this module is to provide an understanding of the nature of hospitality and its products from a local and international perspective.
+You will get a holistic understanding of the industry, including the impacts of hospitality on destination economies, communities and fragile environments.
+You will be expected to take a critical perspective on the effects of hospitality on your own country and consider how hospitality can have a strategic developmental function.

-This module introduces the systems and procedures required for Front Desk Office Operations.
-It emphasizes the importance of high standards in personal qualities and the provision of customer service.
-You will develop knowledge and skills in reception procedures as well as understanding the key legislation that relates to reception procedures.
-They will also evaluate the suitability of different procedures for a range of hotel outlets.
+This module introduces the systems and procedures required for front desk office operations and emphasizes the importance of high standards in personal qualities and the provision of customer service.
+You will develop knowledge and skills in reception procedures as well as gain an understanding of the key legislation regarding reception procedures.
+Finally, you will also evaluate the suitability of different procedures for a range of hotel outlets.

 4. Food and Beverage Operations